FlightControl-User/x16-flash/README.md

 Once you have the J1 and/or J2 jumper pins properly closed on the cartridge board, the ROMs will be detected by the flashing program.
 If the jumper pins are open, the ROMs won't be recognized by the flashing program and your ROM*n*.BIN file(s) will not be flashed!

-## 4. Update checklist for the Commander X16.
+## 1.4.
+Final Update checklist for the Commander X16.

-Please consolidate the following checklist before you commence running the program:
+Please consolidate the following checklist before you commence running the CX16 update program, taking all the information you learned above:

-## 4.0 Needed materials checklist:

-  Ensure that you have in total 6 standard [computer jumper caps](https://www.amazon.com/s?k=computer+jumper+caps&crid=30ZIZP22RVD1R&sprefix=computer+jumper+caps%2Caps%2C169&ref=nb_sb_noss_1) available.
-These are needed to close:

-  - 1 x jumper cap for the J1 jumper pins on the CX16 main board.
-  - 2 x jumper caps for the J5 jumper pins on the CX16 main board.
-  - 1 x jumper cap for the JP1 jumper pins on the VERA board.
-  - 2 x jumper caps for the J1 and J2 jumper pins on the external ROM cardridge board.

-## 4.1 SMC update checklist:

-  1. Is the **version** of the `SMC.BIN` correct?
-  2. Has the file been **copied** onto your SD card?
-  3. Is the file named `SMC.BIN` in **capital** letters?
-  4. Are the J5 jumper pins **closed** on the CX16 main board?

-## 4.2 VERA update checklist:
+## 1.4.1 Internal CX16 VERA update checklist:

   1. Is the **version** of the `VERA.BIN` correct?
   2. Has the file been **copied** onto your SD card?